raulmaulidhino-dev/cahyo-lampu/README.md

 - Liquid Crystal I2C (Optional)
 - Cardboard (for the miniature house)

+## Code Installation Setup

+### Prerequisites
+- The physical prototype of the project
+- [Arduino IDE](https://www.arduino.cc/en/software/) installed in latest version
+- [Git](https://git-scm.com/downloads) installed (if you want to clone/fork this project and contribute)

+### Libraries Required
+- Wire (pre-installed with Arduino IDE)
+- LiquidCrystal_I2C (can be installed via Arduino Library Manager, optional)

+To install the `LiquidCrystal_I2C` library:
+1. Open Arduino IDE
+2. Go to `Sketch` > `Include Library` > `Manage Libraries...`
+3. Search for `LiquidCrystal_I2C` and install the latest version.

+## Project Demo
+If you are just curious and want to see the online demo, you can see it in this [Wokwi Projects](https://wokwi.com/projects/415244886912403457).
+Happy experimenting! ✨

 ## How It Works
 The LDR sensor reads the light intensity and adjusts the LED output:
 - When it's dark (high LDR value), the LED lights up brightly